 Top 50 Selling Colors – Trends to watch

 So there they are!
 Breslow Home Design Center’s top 50 best-selling colors.
 As you can see gray play a big role this year when it comes to design.
 You need only watch a few shows to see how popular this color is.
 The thing is, they’re not all created equal.
 To pick the right shade of paint you should narrow your choice down to warm and cool grays.

 Greige is warm with brown undertones and cool grays usually have blue and green undertones.
 They are very different animals and in fact, don’t compliment one another.
 So I recommend sitting down with a color deck to see what appeals to you.

-I personally love grays as they make a statement but are very versatile.
+I personally love gray colors as they make a statement but are very versatile.
 You may also have noted the colors on this list are fairly light and neutral.
 People have a tendency to be color shy.
-This is because they want their paint to stand the test of time and bold colors don't necessarily do that.
+This is because they want their paint to stand the test of time and bold colors don’t necessarily do that.
 I think a lot of people are also concerned about becoming color weary.

 In my humble opinion, they’re missing out on some real gems.
 Color can be a terrific accent and it can also make a real statement.
 More on that soon!
 So let’s see how the color you choose alters the mood of your home.

 Top Selling Benjamin Moore Paint Colors & Your Design Sense